LucaCanali/Miscellaneous/Spark_Dashboard/README.md

 metrics and resource utilization with meaningful data about the workload and answer questions like: which query/Spark job caused the CPU utilization spike at time X?
 How much shuffle did I use for a given job? etc.

-Recipe to add Spark query/job/stage information to the Spark performance dashboard
+**Recipe** to add Spark query/job/stage information to the Spark performance dashboard:
 - Log Spark execution information (query/job/stage start and end time) to an InfluxDB instance.
 For this use [sparkMeasure](https://github.com/LucaCanali/sparkMeasure) in Flight recorder mode with [InfluxDB Sink](https://github.com/LucaCanali/sparkMeasure/blob/master/docs/Flight_recorder_DBwrite.md)